 DuckDB queries the CSV directly, using only ~300 MB for the entire process and returning results faster because it uses late materialization and vector-at-a-time processing with predicate pushdown and vectorized pipelines.

-In hot benchmarks, DuckDB’s advantage grows.
-Both Pandas and Polars reduce memory usage after initial runs and frequently alternate between freeing and consuming memory—yet remain higher and less stable than DuckDB.
-Interestingly, Polars' memory usage varies more than Pandas'.
+In hot benchmarks, DuckDB’s advantage shrinks.
+Pandas reduces memory usage after initial runs and frequently alternates between freeing and consuming memory—yet still remains higher than the competition.
+Polars' memory usage also varies, but it benefits from a lower base level and frequent memory release.

-Pandas is thus able to close the gap to Polars.
+Polars is thus able to close the gap to DuckDB.

 Discussion